Sagar1329/AIKeyboard/README.md

   ->Lots of Patience

-You may encounter lots of errors  while implementing,google it
+You may encounter lots of errors  while implementing,google those errors